 People who adjust their sleeping positions need a mattress that can keep up.
 The Tuft & Needle Original Adaptive Foam Mattress is designed to relieve pressure—and its open-cell structure means that no matter where you move, your mattress follows.

 In addition to its firm and responsive foam, this mattress also pulls away heat, thanks to the cooling gel and graphite beads woven into its plush cover.
-While it’s highly rated and considered to be one of the comfier firm-foam beds out there, those who need a thicker mattress might find it less comfortable.
+While it’s considered to be one of the comfier firm-foam beds out there, those who need a thicker mattress might find it less comfortable.

 Though one of the more expensive mattresses available, this INNOMAX air bed mattress provides a level of comfort like no other.
 With 25 air chambers, this thick mattress gives you 6 inches of air suspension and a pressure-reduced sleep.